 They work with the research community and STFC’s Advisory Boards, to provide a vision, statements of long-term direction and priorities to develop the overarching research and innovation strategies needed to deliver STFC’s corporate strategy.

-The team is headed by Catherine Ewart.
+The Stakeholder and International Relations team is headed Catherine Ewart.

 The Corporate Strategy and Impact team is headed by Philip Amison.